suipingooi/iifscpt/README.md

 | Form submissions - submit                | (API post) Redirects to profiles page     | No Error |
 | Form submissions - reset                 | All field clears                          | No Error |
 | Hyperlinks in readme.md                  | All links successfully loads              | No Error |

 <hr>

 ## Features
 ### Existing Features
-1. Tab folder navigation bar for easy access.
+1. Tab folder navigation bar for easy access with contrast for active pages.
 2. Info page for parents and aspiring high perfomance athletes for self assessment.
 3. Profile card view on index landing page for coaches.
 4. Visual representation of chart and score banding with raw data included.